 - The Human Metabolism Core provides consulting and assistance with study design and subject recruitment and facilities that assist with sample collection and storage and expertise in interpreting the results.
 The Core provides also an array of sophisticated methods, instruments, and facilities for studies adopting body composition, radiologic imaging and biobehavioral methods

-- The Mouse Metabolism and Imaging Core enables similar measurements in body composition and radiologic imaging for small animal models.
+- The Mouse Metabolism Core enables similar measurements in body composition and radiologic imaging for small animal models.

 - The Genetics and Genomics Core provides an array of sophisticated methods and instruments that enable sophisticated human genetic and genomics research and/or the tools to generate genetic models to test hypotheses.